Ling Zhen: Becoming an outlaw

 Wu Yong sends swimmers to steal up to Ling Zheng's artillery platform set up by the bank and overturn it.
-Incensed, Ling chases after the saboteurs, who lure him into the marsh.
+Incensed, Ling chases after the saboteurs, who lures him into the marsh.
 His boat is capsized there by men hiding under water.
 Captured and brought before Song Jiang, Ling is won over by the latter's warm treatment.
-He later contributes to the defeat of Huyan Zhuo by startling his cavalry horses with cannon blasts while Liangshan's hooked lance squad pull them to the ground.
+He later contributes to the defeat of Huyan Zhuo by startling his cavalry horses with cannon blasts while Liangshan's hooked lance squad pulls them to the ground.

 Campaigns

 Ling Zhen is put in charge of the making of cannons after the 108 Stars of Destiny came together in what is called the Grand Assembly.
 In battles he would deploy and fire cannons when required.
 He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
-In the campaign against Fang La, Ling Zhen is often called upon to bombard enemy cities to create chaos before attack commences.
+In the campaign against Fang La, Ling Zhen is often called upon to bombard enemy cities to create chaos before their attack commences.

 Ling Zhen is one of the few Liangshan heroes who survive all the campaigns.
 He is reinstated as artillery officer in the imperial army.